 “ If only I had a few more hours each day to get things done!”

-Putting up with working ridiculous hours for the first few years of your business is a must – nothing is built without some hard work to get it going.
-However, if after year 3 there is not an improvement and you’re working long hours because you have to in order to keep the show on the road, not because you want to, then something is going wrong.
+Putting up with working ridiculous hours for the first few years of your business goes with the territory.
+Nothing worthwhile is built without some hard work to get it going.
+However, if after year 3 you’re still working long hours because you have to, not because you want to, then something is going wrong.

 The problem may be that, over the years since you started your business, you have confused Business with Busyness.
-Our brains are designed to release chemicals when we are in fight or flight mode that make us feel energised, so that we continue to do fight or flee until the danger is past.
+Our brains are designed to release chemicals when we are in fight or flight mode that make us feel energised, so that we can continue to do fight or flee until the danger is past.
 When we are building our business we are in fact in flight mode.
-We’re running away from danger: the danger of not having enough money to support ourselves and our family.
-As a result, we do whatever we can to relieve that fear.
+We’re running away from the danger of not having enough money to support ourselves and our family.
+As a result, we do whatever we can to relieve that fear of failure.

 The challenge is that in business, that fear never really goes away.
 There is always an inherent risk when you own and run a business that tomorrow could be your last day.
-What if your team don’t turn up, your best customer leaves you, a vital piece of machinery breaks down? here is always something to worry about, and thus our brains tell us to keep on running.
-So as you can see, if we do not change this thought pattern, then we are destined to work ourselves into an early grave.
+What if your team don’t turn up, your best customer leaves you, or a vital piece of machinery breaks down?
+There is always something to worry about, and thus our brains tell us to keep on running.
+If we do not change this thought pattern, then we are destined to work ourselves into divorce, breakdown or an early grave.

 The key is to stop DOING, and start THINKING.
 The title of this article is “How to get 12 hours of work into 5 hours per day.”
 Now, I’m not offering some magical time management tool to achieve this.
 Instead, I want to help you remove 7 hours of work from your day that you should not be doing.
 That’s all very well, you may say, but how do I know what to remove, and how do I actually do it?